 - 2 tbsp rice wine vinegar

-In a large bowl, mix the pork, egg, onion, sesame seeds, garlic, ginger, salt and pepper.
-Mix and combine thoroughly.
+- In a large bowl, mix the pork, egg, onion, sesame seeds, garlic, ginger, salt, and pepper.
+Combine thoroughly.

-Pour the cooking oil in to a sided roasting tray (see pictures).
+- Pour the cooking oil into a deep-sided roasting tray.
 Place the balls in the tray, making sure to leave space between each one so that they’re not touching.

-While the meatballs are cooking, make the sauce.
-In a small bowl, mix together the soy sauce, sesame oil, vinegar, mirin and honey.
+- While the meatballs are cooking, make the sauce.
+In a small bowl, combine the soy sauce, sesame oil, rice wine vinegar, mirin, and honey.

-Take the meatball tray out of the oven.
-Pour your soy sauce mix over the meatballs, ensuring to coat them as evenly and thickly as possible.
+- Take the meatball tray out of the oven.
+Pour the sauce mix over the meatballs, coating them as evenly and thickly as possible.

-Remove from the oven and allow to cool for 5 minutes.
-Serve the meatballs with your choice of noodles, green onion and sesame seed.
+- Remove from the oven and allow to cool for 5 minutes.
+Serve the meatballs over soba noodles.
+Garnish with chopped scallions and sesame seeds.